Improving your project with SBT

 for a multi-project.

 Why that way?
 Why not with just one command?
 Well, there are limitations to tools used to measure coverage.
-First, they are measuring coverage within files modified/recompiled since list rebuild (or at least they appear to).
+First, they are measuring coverage within files modified/recompiled since last rebuild (or at least they appear to).
 As a result, you’ll often get coverage values that would make no sense unless you clean build prior to measurement.
-Second, they have to be manually instructed to start tuning - this can be worked around by settings coverageEnabled := true as shown above, but as a side effect running application by sbt run might cause application to fail since it will still try to load some (absent in normal runtime) coverage dependency (and that’s why I recommend against it, and so does the author of a plugin).
+Second, they have to be manually instructed to start tuning - this can be worked around by setting coverageEnabled := true as shown above, but as a side effect, running the application with sbt run might cause the application to fail since it will still try to load some (absent in normal runtime) coverage dependency (and that’s why I recommend against it, and so does the author of a plugin).
 The last one is the need to the manual trigger of coverage report documentation.

-After that, you read reports under target/scoverage-report directory.
+After that, you can read the reports under the target/scoverage-report directory.
 You can also define minimal coverage for the build to pass on CI using options like:

 coverageMinimum := 80